-‘What Remains’ is a workshop project that raises the questions of why it’s so hard to talk about suicide and what can be done to support the people most affected by it’s legacy.
+‘What Remains’ is a film and peer support project that raises the questions of why it’s so hard to talk about suicide and what can be done to support the people most affected by it’s legacy.

 “When I was 12 my Dad died by suicide, and given the nature of his method, my Mum decided it was better not to tell us children what had happened.
 She kept the truth a secret because, not only did she want to protect us from our own imaginations, but also she did not want any of us to be seen as, or to feel like, victims.
 My Mum felt that suicide was an ultimate taboo in our society and she didn’t want any one to judge her husband.”
 MARY BROOKS